Cytracom/laravel-migration-squasher/readme.md

     //etc;
 });
 ```
 This also works for dropping and modifying schemas.
+For a more detailed view on what it can handle, look at the sample test data in src/tests/data/MigrationTestData.php

 The table squasher will NOT hanlde things like
 ```php